Christopher Lee: Early life

-His mother separated from Rose and Lee had to get a job; his sister was already working as a secretary for the Church of England Pensions Board.
-With most employers on or preparing to go on summer holidays, there were no immediate opportunities for Lee, who was sent to the French Riviera, where his sister was on holiday with friends.
-On his way there he stopped briefly in Paris, where he stayed with the journalist Webb Miller, a friend of Rose, and witnessed Eugen Weidmann's execution by guillotine – the last public execution performed in France.
-Arriving in Menton, he stayed with the Russian Mazirov family, living among exiled princely families.
-It was arranged that he should remain in Menton after his sister had returned home, but with Europe on the brink of war, he returned to London instead.
+When Lee's mother separated from Rose, Lee was compelled to work.
+His sister was already working as a secretary for the Church of England Pensions Board.
+There were no immediate opportunities for Lee, who was sent to the French Riviera, where his sister was on holiday with friends.
+On his way there, Lee stopped briefly in Paris, where he stayed with the journalist Webb Miller, a friend of Rose, and witnessed Eugen Weidmann's execution by guillotine, which was the last public execution performed in France.
+Arriving in Menton, Lee stayed with the Russian Mazirov family among exiled princely families.
+It was arranged that he should remain in Menton after his sister had returned home, but with Europe on the brink of war, Lee returned to London.
 He worked as an office clerk for United States Lines, taking care of the mail and running errands.

 Military service

 Almost all of what is known of Lee’s military service is based on a chronology of events as set out in his autobiography.
 When the Second World War broke out in 1939, Lee had enrolled in a military academy and volunteered to fight for the Finnish Army against the Soviet Union during the Winter War.
 He and other British volunteers were kept away from the fighting, but they were issued with winter gear and were posted on guard duty a safe distance from the border.
 After two weeks in Finland, they returned home.
-In a later interview, Lee said he knew how to shoot but not how to ski and that he probably would not be alive if he had been allowed to go to the front line.
+In a later interview, Lee said that he knew how to shoot but not how to ski and that he probably would not be alive if he had been allowed to go to the front line.

 Lee returned to work at United States Lines and found his work more satisfying, feeling that he was contributing.
-In early 1940, he joined Beecham's, at first as an office clerk, then as a switchboard operator.
+In early 1940, Lee joined Beecham's, at first as an office clerk, then as a switchboard operator.
 When Beecham's moved out of London, he joined the Home Guard.
-In the winter, his father fell ill with bilateral pneumonia and died on 12 March 1941.
-Realising that he had no inclination to follow his father into the Army, Lee decided to join up while he still had some choice of service, and volunteered for the Royal Air Force.
+In the winter, Lee's father fell ill with bilateral pneumonia and died on 12 March 1941.
+Realising that he had no inclination to follow his father into the Army, Lee decided to enlist while he still had some choice of service and volunteered for the Royal Air Force.